 Be a creative force for community change, while learning to design, develop, and deliver original projects for local clients.
 Working in teams, students use emerging technologies to address real needs: interactive art installations in downtown Trenton, multimedia platforms for a local farmer’s market.
 It’s a career-building experience.
 And it’s an eye-opening lesson that the desire to continually learn, evolve, and adapt to new innovations—from devices to design trends—is your most valuable asset in this rapidly changing field.

 Dreamworks, NFL Films, Amazon, Ashoka, Canon, American Museum of Natural History, MTV Networks: IMM students have landed some amazing internships.
 Faculty members work hard to prepare students for rewarding positions, from small studios to large companies.
-We do mock interviews, review résumés, and monitor job listings.
-We write a recommendation or make a phone call.
-Students with the skill and motivation find all the support they need to get that first gig in their field.
+We hold mock interviews, review résumés, and monitor job listings.
+We write recommendation letters and make phone calls.
+Students find all the support they need to get that important first gig in their field.
+Peruse current offerings on our Internships and Opportunities list.

 Success!
 Our graduates turn exceptional skills into exceptional careers.
 They are software engineers, app developers, and game designers.
 They are illustrators, photographers, and videographers.
 They have launched their own startups and their own studios.
 And they enjoy great careers with an array of companies: Nickelodeon, the Philadelphia Eagles, MakerBot, Target, Johnson & Johnson, Blue Sky Studios, HUGE, Arkadium, and more.
 Graduate schools snap up our students, too: New York University, School of Visual Arts, and Savannah College of Art and Design, to name a few.